-- Step 1.
-Draw an arc and a circle, one above the other, as seen in Figure 13.13 (left). - Step 2.
-Select the concentric geometric constraint via any of the previous methods. - Step 3.
-AutoCAD says:
+Step 1.
+Draw a circle, then an arc above it, as seen in Figure 13.13 (left).

+Step 2.
+Select the concentric geometric constraint via any of the preceding methods.

 Enter constraint type

-[Horizontal/Vertical/Perpendicular/PArallel/Tangent/
+[Horizontal/Vertical/Perpendicular/PArallel/Tangent/SMooth/

-SMooth/ Coincident/CONcentric/COLlinear/Symmetric/Equal/Fix]
+Coincident/CONcentric/COLlinear/Symmetric/Equal/Fix]

 <CONcentric>:Concentric

 Select first object:

-- Step 4.
+Step 3.
 Select the circle.

-- AutoCAD says: Select second object:
+• AutoCAD says: Select second object:

-- Step 5.
+Step 4.
 Select the arc.

-Immediately after the selection of the arc, you see one or both snap to a concentric setting (their centers are the same) as seen in Figure 13.13 (right).
-Note that, if you selected the arc first, the circle would adjust to it, not the other way around.
-Selection order matters.
+Immediately after the selection of the arc, you see one or both snap to a concentric setting (their centers are the same), as seen in Figure 13.13 (right).
+Note that, if you were to select the arc first, the circle would adjust to it, not the other way around.
+Once again, selection order matters.

-For the remaining geometric constraints, try them out on your own.
+Try out the remaining geometric constraints on your own as an in-class exercise.